Making the World “Safe for Democracy”

 The CMV people had been doing a lot of work.
 They had found that people wouldn’t support a ballot initiative with a dual path to the ballot, because the average person couldn’t understand it.
 But, they found that people would be more supportive of a direct primary that was sold to them as “making their vote count”.
 Everybody wants their vote to count, right?
 It was a no-brainer!

 The direct primary wasn’t what CMV really wanted, but they used the people who would support the direct primary as pawns in their real scheme.
 They were gathering signatures, but even their great selling feature of making your vote count wasn’t enough.
 So they started lying to people to get them to sign the ballot initiative.

 My friend recorded her conversation with a paid signature gatherer for CMV.
 They told her the petition was to stop schools from throwing out kids school lunches.
 Listen to her conversation.
 It’s crazy!

 Then I came across a CMV signature gatherer in a grocery store parking lot.
 I recorded our conversation as she told me lie after lie.
 Some of them were so funny, I had a difficult time not laughing out loud.
 Here is our conversation.
-I only edited out a couple names that I threw out to see if she really did grow up where she said she did.
-That was probably the only thing she told the truth about.
+I only edited out a couple names that I threw out to see if she really did grow up where she said she did, because she was also a witness to the other signature gatherers which required her to be a Utah citizen.
+(That was probably the only thing she told the truth about.)